Aqua Jewel: Return to service

 While the ship was laid up, she could not be repaired, although NEL Lines assured the Ministry of Shipping to the contrary, while there were debts of the accrued 20 crew members, which remained unsecured.
 In 2015, with the dissolution of NEL, she was transferred to the Tsagarinou shipyards in Perama, Attica and returned to Alpha Ferries, but it never managed to be utilized, although the shipowner planned to launch it between Volos-Skiathos-Skopelos-Alonissos.
-In mid-2017, she was purchased by SeaJets to replace the Aqua Spirit.
+In mid-2017, she was purchased by Seajets to replace the Aqua Spirit.
 Finally, she returned to operational condition and on 18 August 2017 she started operating.
-During the 2018 and 2019 summers, she was chartered in the Azores for Atlanticoline, while in March 2020 she was launched on the Piraeus-Kythira-Antikythira-Kissamos-Gythio route.
+During the 2018 and 2019 summers, she was chartered in the Azores for Atlanticoline, while in March 2020 she was launched on the Piraeus-Kythira-Antikythira-Kissamos-Gythio route, operating there everesince.

 Characteristics

 The Aqua Jewel has three ramps (two for vehicles and one for passengers), a main garage for vehicles, as well as "vehicle lofts", which are used mainly on the local route Gythio-Kythira-Antikythira-Kissamos.
 For passengers, she has escalators, living room, reception, 60 air-type seats, two lounges with tables, seats and sofas, two bars, a playground, open decks, 15 outdoor double cabins, 2 LUX cabins, as well as a hospital, a VIP room, a clothing store and special areas for the disabled.
 In total, she has 8 decks.